 Both molding techniques allow for a combination of other materials metals or plastics.

 - Silicone Extrusion

-Silicone rubber can be forced through a shaped die (a stainless steel disc with a pattern cut out) to produce cords, complex profiles and cross-sections.
+Silicone rubber can be forced through a shaped die (a stainless steel disc with a pattern cut out) to produce cords, complex profiles, and cross-sections.
 This is called ‘extrusion’.
-Silicone extrusions typically show a huge improvement over other materials – they last longer, come in a multitude of colours, and stand up to a wider variety of environmental conditions.
-Extrusion products mainly applicated in Medical equipment, electronic accessories, etc.
+Silicone extrusions typically show a huge improvement over other materials – they last longer, come in a multitude of colors and stand up to a wider variety of environmental conditions.
+Extrusion products are mainly applicated in Medical equipment, electronic accessories, etc.

 Once mixed, the material is fed into the extruder where it is forced through the die.
 It then passes through a heated compartment on a conveyor this hot box cures the material, enabling retention of the shape whilst continuous laser-controlled measurement allows precise tolerances to be maintained.